You Asked. I Answered.

 Can I help promote Successible?

 Yes, absolutely.
 A short promo video, swipe copy, and shareable visuals will be provided so you can easily post about the preview on LinkedIn or other platforms.
-The best way to support right now is to share the live preview registration link with your community.
+Please reach out to me at admin@successible.co for more information.

 Aside from investing financially, how else can we support this?